dwallet-labs/dwallet-network/crates/pera-framework/docs/pera-system/dwallet_2pc_mpc_ecdsa_k1.md

 ## Struct `StartEncryptedShareVerificationEvent`

-An event emitted to start an encrypted share verification process.
+Event emitted to start an encrypted dWallet centralized (user) key share verification process.
-Since we cannot use native functions if we depend on Sui to hold our state, we need to emit an event to start the verification process, like we start the other MPC processes.
+Ika does not support native functions, so an event is emitted and caught by the blockchain, which then starts the verification process, similar to the MPC processes.

 <pre><code><b>struct</b> <a href="dwallet_2pc_mpc_ecdsa_k1.md#0x3_dwallet_2pc_mpc_ecdsa_k1_StartEncryptedShareVerificationEvent">StartEncryptedShareVerificationEvent</a> <b>has</b> <b>copy</b>, drop